Analyzing text data in a spreadsheet is a nightmare. It’s time-consuming and monotonous, not to mention expensive.

 We all know that analyzing texts in a spreadsheet can be a hassle if you have large volumes of data to work with.
 It’s tedious, boring, and expensive.
 When somebody buys a product, they will often write a review, which leads to new information.
 Now imagine that you’re receiving hundreds or even thousands of those reviews.

 The good news is that your business can take advantage of all the insights contained in these reviews, emails, and survey responses.
-However, to be able to analyze them efficiently, you’ll need to implement text analysis with AI.
+To be able to analyze them efficiently, you’ll need to implement text analysis with AI.